Humans of Bombay

 Humans of Bombay (HoB) is an Indian photoblog about people in Mumbai (previously known as Bombay).
-It was started in 2014 by Karishma Mehta.
-It is inspired by Humans of New York (HoNY).
-With her team, Mehta documents the stories of individuals and showcases it to the world through social media posts and a website.
+It was started in 2014 by Karishma Mehta.).
+The photoblog document inspirational stories of individuals on their social media channels and a website.

 Development

 Inspired by the Humans of New York (HoNY) website, Karishma Mehta started Humans of Bombay in January 2014, by traveling around Mumbai and asking people questions about their lives and for permission to take and upload their photographs and their answers to her website.
 By April 2014, the Facebook page had more than 135 posts and almost 40,000 followers.
 By November 2015, the page had reached 4 lakh followers.

 By 2015, Mehta began using the page to conduct fundraising campaigns, including for Kranti, an organization that supports the daughters of sex workers, and collected Rs.
 6.5 lakhs for Kranti in one day.
 In 2015, Humans of Bombay featured the story and picture of a girl speaking out against child marriage, that within two days gained over 60,000 likes on Facebook, and created an opportunity for Humans of Bombay to promote Aangan, the child protection organization supporting the girl.
 A crowdfunding campaign for a child with blood cancer raised Rs 10.31 lakh within days.